Dhia-Bechattaoui/flutter_virtual_scroll/README.md

 ## Support

+### Getting Help

 If you encounter any issues or have questions, please:

 1. Check the [documentation](https://github.com/Dhia-Bechattaoui/flutter_virtual_scroll#readme)
 2. Search [existing issues](https://github.com/Dhia-Bechattaoui/flutter_virtual_scroll/issues)
 3. Create a [new issue](https://github.com/Dhia-Bechattaoui/flutter_virtual_scroll/issues/new)

+### Supporting the Project

+If you find this package helpful and want to support its development, consider:

+- [GitHub Sponsors](https://github.com/sponsors/Dhia-Bechattaoui) - Monthly or one-time sponsorships
+- Star the repository - Help others discover this package
+- Share with others - Spread the word about flutter_virtual_scroll

+Your support helps maintain and improve this package! 🙏

 ---